From Our “Ask a Question” mailbag: “Can I file my Will with the Montgomery County Register of Wills after I have signed it, but before my death?”

 Most recently updated May 5th, 2018

 File My Will, How It’s Done (or not done).

 The Montgomery County Register of Wills cannot hold or file your Will until after you have died.
 Your executor will go to the Register’s office in Norristown with the original Will, an original death certificate, an ID and a check.
 After verifying all is in order, the Register will then file the Will.
 There is no Pennsylvania procedure to hold Wills of the living.

-We send summaries of the documents to the clients three times a year to remind clients of the documents’ terms.
-This makes the probate process easier for the executor, as securing the Will is simple; all they need do is call my office and prove to me that the client has died.
+We send summaries of the documents to the clients twice a year to remind clients of the documents’ terms.
+This updated summary makes the probate process easier for the executor, as securing the Will is simple; all they need do is call my office and prove to me that the client has died.
 It also provides the client with privacy, as the executor need not have the original Will or even a copy.
 Most people do not want others to know the Will’s terms until after they have died.
 If the original Will is kept in my fireproof safe, the executor does not need to know the terms.
-All the executor has to know is to call my office after the client has died.
+All the executor has to remember is to call my office after the client has died.

 If you have any other questions about Montgomery County Probate, feel free to contact our office for a free consultation.
-Wills, Trusts and Estates, It’s all we do!
+Wills, Trusts, and Estates, It’s all we do!